senanu/b40/docs/ch12/ch12_rg.md

     > OBJECTIVE: Understand that the cell cycle is controlled by molecular interactions and the consequences of failed checkpoints (aka cancer).

 1. Describe the role of checkpoints for controlling the cell cycle.
 What happens if checkpoints don't work?{{site.space3}}
 2. The following is a checklist of checkpoints showing the requirements before the cell cycle continues.
-These are not presented in Campbell in any coherent manner.
     1. G1 checkpoint checks for:
          1. size
          1. availability of nutrients